facebookarchive/hack-langspec/spec/04-basic-concepts.md

     assignment (`$destination = &$source`).

-Note the member-copy assignment `=*` is **not** an operator or language construct in the PHP language, but instead it is used internally to describe behavior for the engine for array copying and other operations
+Note the member-copy assignment `=*` is **not** an operator or language construct in the Hack language, but instead it is used internally to describe behavior for the engine for array copying and other operations

 For the particular example above, member-copy assignment exhibits the